Nexmo/station/_partials/stitch/guides/simple-conversation/javascript.md

 The UI contains:

 * A simple login area.
-We'll be stubbing out a fake login process, but in a real application it would be expected for you to integrate with your chosen login system.
+You will stub out a fake login process, but in a real application it would be expected for you to integrate with your chosen login system.
 * A list of messages.
 All the messages will be output to this area.
 * An input area.
-We'll use this to send a new message
+You will use this to send a new message.

 ```html
 <!DOCTYPE html>